hannank/OpenVA_Pipeline/docs/setup.md

         $ pip3 install requests pysqlcipher3 --user
         ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-        note: the first command: `pip3 install --upgrade pip --user` will produce a warning message:
+        Note: the first command: `pip3 install --upgrade pip --user` will produce a warning message:

         > You are using pip version 8.1.1, however version 10.0.1 is available.
         > You should consider upgrading via the 'pip install --upgrade pip' command.

         However, after running the command `hash -d pip3` the command `pip3 --version` shows that version 10.0.1 is indeed installed.